tshewangchoden14/Hello-Panda-/srs-template.md

 - **Product name:** `<Office Supplies Request System>`
 - **What the product will do:** `<The system allows employees to submit office supply requests through a structured digital form.
 Administrators can review, approve, or reject requests and maintain tracking records>`
 - **What the product will NOT do:** `<The system will not manage supplier procurement workflows, inventory automation, payment processing, or logistics tracking.
 It only handles request submission and approval workflow within the organization>`
-- **Benefits / goals:**
-`< Reduce manual request handling
-- Improve tracking transparency
-- Speed up approval workflow
-- Maintain request history records
-- Improve communication between employees and administrators>`
+- **Benefits / goals:** `< Reduce manual request handling, Improve tracking transparency, Speed up approval workflow, Maintain request history records, Improve communication between employees and administrators>`
 - **Applicability:** `<Target users include employees and administrators within an organization using a web-based interface accessible through modern browsers>`

 ### 1.3 · Definitions, Acronyms, Abbreviations